 - (1) As a result of any market conduct action, the Director may take any action the Director considers necessary or appropriate in accordance with the report of examination or any hearing thereon for acts in violation of any law, rule, or prior lawful order of the Director.
 No corrective action, including a penalty, shall be ordered with respect to violations in transactions with consumers or other entities that are isolated occurrences or that occur with such low frequency as to fall below a reasonable margin of error.
-Such actions include, but are not limited to: - (A) requiring the regulated person to undertake corrective actions to cease and desist an identified violation or institute processes and practices to comply with applicable standards; - (B) requiring reimbursement or restitution of any actual losses or damages to persons harmed by the regulated person's violation with interest from the date that the actual loss or damage was incurred,

-1 which shall be calculated at the SOFR rate applicable 2 on the date that the actual loss or damage was incurred 3 plus 2%; and 4 (C) imposing civil penalties as provided in this 5 subsection (j).
-6 (2) The Director may order a penalty of up to \$2,000 7 for each violation of any law, rule, or prior lawful order 8 of the Director.
-Any failure to respond to an information 9 request in a market conduct action or violation of 10 subsection (d) may carry a fine of up to \$1,000 per day up 11 to a maximum of \$50,000.
-Fines and penalties shall be 12 consistent, reasonable, and justifiable, and the Director 13 may consider reasonable criteria in ordering the fines and 14 penalties, including, but not limited to, the examinee's 15 size, consumer harm, the intentionality of any violations, 16 or remedial actions already undertaken by the examinee.
-17 The Director shall communicate to the examinee the basis 18 for any assessed fine or penalty.
-19 (3) If any other provision of this Code or any other 20 law or rule under the Director's jurisdiction prescribes 21 an amount or range of monetary penalty for a violation of a 22 particular statute or rule or a maximum penalty in the 23 aggregate for repeated violations, the Director shall assess penalties pursuant to the terms of the statute or rule allowing the largest penalty.
+Such actions include, but are not limited to: - (A) requiring the regulated person to undertake corrective actions to cease and desist an identified violation or institute processes and practices to comply with applicable standards; - (B) requiring reimbursement or restitution of any actual losses or damages to persons harmed by the regulated person's violation with interest from the date that the actual loss or damage was incurred, which shall be calculated at the SOFR rate applicable on the date that the actual loss or damage was incurred plus 2%; and - (C) imposing civil penalties as provided in this subsection (j). - (2) The Director may order a penalty of up to \$2,000 for each violation of any law, rule, or prior lawful order of the Director.
+Any failure to respond to an information request in a market conduct action or violation of subsection (d) may carry a fine of up to \$1,000 per day up to a maximum of \$50,000.
+Fines and penalties shall be consistent, reasonable, and justifiable, and the Director may consider reasonable criteria in ordering the fines and penalties, including, but not limited to, consumer harm, the intentionality of any violations, or remedial actions already undertaken by the examinee.
+The Director shall communicate to the examinee the basis for any assessed fine or penalty.

-(4) If any other provision of this Code or any other

-law or rule under the Director's jurisdiction prescribes or specifies a method by which the Director is to determine a violation, then compliance with the process set forth herein shall be deemed to comply with the method prescribed or specified in the other provision.
+- (3) If any other provision of this Code or any other law or rule under the Director's jurisdiction prescribes an amount or range of monetary penalty for a violation of a particular statute or rule or a maximum penalty in the aggregate for repeated violations, the Director shall assess penalties pursuant to the terms of the statute or rule allowing the largest penalty. - (4) If any other provision of this Code or any other law or rule under the Director's jurisdiction prescribes or specifies a method by which the Director is to determine a violation, then compliance with the process set forth herein shall be deemed to comply with the method prescribed or specified in the other provision. - (5) If the Director imposes any sanctions or corrective actions described in subparagraphs (A) through